bmpvieira/GeeFuTu_JS_OLD/README.md

 GeeFuTu is still heavily under development, please check the Road Map for list of completed and upcoming features.

+## Private beta server will be available 1st November 2014
+> All data will be removed at the end of this beta

+## Public beta server will be available 20th November 2014
+> All data will be removed at the end of this beta

+## Pulic stable server will be available late December 2014

 ### Road Map